 On the Home tab, in the Create group, select Create Configuration Item.

 On the General page of the Create Configuration Item wizard, specify a name and optional description for the configuration item.

-Under Specify the type of configuration item that you want to create, select Windows 10.
+Under Specify the type of configuration item that you want to create, select Windows 10 or later.

 If you create and assign categories to help you search and filter configuration items in the Configuration Manager console, select Categories.

-On the Supported Platforms page of the wizard, select the specific Windows 10 platforms that will evaluate the configuration item.
+On the Supported Platforms page of the wizard, select the specific Windows 10 or later platforms that will evaluate the configuration item.

 If the setting that you want isn't listed, select the Configure additional settings that are not in the default setting groups check box.